 Source files ending in _F03.f90 contain F2003 APIs that require a F2003 compiler.

 The appropriate set of files to compile are chosen at build time depending on which set of configure flags were set.
 If, during configure of a F2003 build, the build process detects that the compiler does not meet the F2003 standard requirements then the build process is terminated with an error.
-The user then has to specify only –enable-fortran and rebuild.
+The user then must specify only –enable-fortran and rebuild.

 Continued support practices in HDF5